lrc-se/aoc-2023/README.md

 ### Day 7

 Solved part 2 with an explicit brute-force combination search, which I then made more efficient with a cache.
 There are probably better ways, but this is quite fast already.

+### Day 8

+This year's (first?) period piece, as it were.
+LCM to the rescue, as usual.
+(Note that the included test input only applies to part 1.)